Madrid or Barcelona: At a Glance

 - Northern Spain Road Trip: Madrid, Galicia & the Basque Country - 12 Days

-Barcelona is the capital of fiercely independent Catalonia province, with its own language (Catalan), cultural identity, and a long-running campaign for independence.
+Barcelona is the capital of a fiercely independent Catalonia province, with its own language (Catalan), cultural identity, and a long-running campaign for independence.
 Catalonians are very proud of this identity, which gives Barcelona a distinct character.
-It's a more quirky and unassuming city than Madrid, but attracts far more tourists.
+It's a more quirky and unassuming city than Madrid but attracts far more tourists.

-Nearby, the Costa Brava is a must-visit day trip from Barcelona.
-The beaches here are more scenic and pristine with lovely beach towns and authentic Spanish culture.
-Combine Barcelona and the Costa Brava with kayaking near coastal caves, wine tasting in the Empordà region, and the Dali museum in Figueres.
+For day trips outside of Barcelona, the main destination is the Costa Brava, a must-visit from Barcelona.
+The beaches here are more scenic and pristine, with lovely towns and authentic Spanish culture.
+Combine Barcelona and the Costa Brava with kayaking near coastal caves, wine tasting in the Empordà region, and the Dalí Museum in Figueres.

-Barcelona is also a great jumping-off point for the Balearic Islands including Mallorca and Menorca.
+Barcelona is also a great jumping-off point for the Balearic Islands, including Mallorca and Menorca.
 These islands are more relaxed than Ibiza and only a one-hour flight from Barcelona.
-Spend a couple of days exploring the city attractions of Barcelona, and then a few more hiking, sailing, horseback riding, and relaxing on the islands.
+Spend a couple of days exploring the city attractions of Barcelona, and then a few more hiking, sailing, horseback riding, and unwinding on the islands.